Updated: April 17, 2019

 Unless otherwise noted, all law references are to the Kansas Statutes Annotated (Kan.
 Stat.
 Ann.) which you’ll find on the Kansas Legislature website.

 The homestead exemption protects the equity in your home or principal residence.
-You can protect the entire value of the real property or mobile home that you occupy or intend to occupy up to one acre if located in a town or city, or up to 160 acres if located on a farm.
+You can protect the entire value of the real property or mobile home that you occupy on property up to one acre located in a town or city, or up to 160 acres if it’s located on farmland.
 Kan.
 Stat.
-Ann. § 60-2301, Kan.
-Const.
-Art.
-15 § 9
+Ann. § 60-2301.

-You can protect up to $20,000 of equity in a motor vehicle that you regularly use to get to and from work.
+You can protect up to $20,000 of equity in a motor vehicle used to get to and from work.
 If the vehicle is equipped to assist with a disability, you can protect the full, unlimited value of the vehicle.
 Kan.
 Stat.
-Ann. § 60-2304(c)
+Ann. § 60-2304(c).

 To learn more about how to exempt your motor vehicle under Kansas law, see The Kansas Motor Vehicle Exemption in Bankruptcy.